MUTANT: A Recipe for Multilingual Tokenizer Design: Related Work

 \paragraph{Tokenization Algorithms.}

 Tokenization strategies differ in both theory and practice.
 While alternate sub-word tokenization algorithms have been explored in the past such as WordPiece \citep{song2021fast}, Unigram LM \citep{kudo2018sentencepiece}, Byte Pair Encoding (BPE) remains the most widely adopted.
 Originally developed for compression \citep{gage1994new} and later adapted for neural MT \citep{sennrich2016neural}, BPE merges frequent character pairs to balance coverage with efficiency.
 Its variants aim to address inefficiencies: PickyBPE \citep{chizhov2024pickybpe} discards uninformative merges to improve vocabulary utility, while Scaffold-BPE \citep{lian2024scaffold} iteratively prunes low-frequency scaffold tokens to reduce imbalance and enhance downstream performance.
-Recent extensions like SuperBPE \citep{liu2025superbpe} expand beyond word boundaries, jointly learning subwords and multi-word ``superwords" yielding improved compression and inference efficiency in a 2-stage curriculum.
-BoundlessBPE~\citep{schmidt2024boundless}, another contemporary work, relaxes the Pre-tokenization word boundary constraint in an unified learning step.
-Our work compares these two recent approaches and builds upon SuperBPE that preserves subword coverage while capturing larger semantic units in morphologically rich Indian languages.
+Recent extensions like SuperBPE \citep{liu2025superbpe} expand beyond word boundaries, jointly learning subwords and multi-words yielding improved compression and inference efficiency in a 2-stage curriculum.
+BoundlessBPE~\citep{schmidt2024boundless}, another contemporary work, relaxes the Pre-tokenization word boundary constraint in an single stage learning step.
+Our work compares these two recent approaches and shows that two-stage curriculum preserves subword coverage while capturing larger semantic units in morphologically rich Indian languages.

-\paragraph{Multilingual Tokenizers.} Multilingual tokenization faces challenges from script diversity, morphology, and structural variation.
-Comparative studies show that vocabulary size and construction strategies strongly affect performance for morphologically rich languages \citep{karthika2025multilingual}, while inefficiencies in underrepresented ones, such as Ukrainian, translate to higher fertility and computational costs \citep{maksymenko2025tokenization}.
-Tokenization also influences how multilingual models encode morphology, as demonstrated in mT5 vs.\ ByT5 \citep{dang2024tokenization}.
-For Indic languages, tailored resources \citep{kakwani2020indicnlp} and IndicBERT \citep{ai4bharat2022indicbert} highlight the value of domain-specific tokenization.
-Recent benchmarks further reveal economic implications, with BLOOM's tokenizer achieving the best cost efficiency among popular multilingual LLMs \citep{adasci2024multilingual}.
-Together, these studies show that current multilingual tokenizers fragment low-resource and morphologically rich languages, motivating approaches like ours that combine normalization, language-tailored pre-tokenization, and multi-word learning to achieve better efficiency and fairness in Indic languages.
-Tokenization for Indic languages presents unique challenges due to their linguistic diversity, rich morphology, and script multiplicity.

 \paragraph{Pre-tokenization.} Pre-tokenization plays a pivotal role in shaping token boundaries, directly influencing both compression efficiency and reasoning performance \citep{xue2024getting}.
 SentencePiece \citep{kudo2018sentencepiece} introduced a language-agnostic approach by treating input as raw streams, effective for languages without whitespace boundaries.
 More recent approaches like BoundlessBPE \citep{schmidt2024boundless} relax pre-token constraints to improve frequency distributions, while regex-based designs continue to prove crucial for capturing script-specific structures.